 You have already seen a bit of it, here to add a few more details.
-The suspension is based on a permanently elastic, break-proof inverted-U shaped spring steel piece.
-This is a lightweight but ergonomic structure which i) transfers the load to the hip belt, and ii) it also creates tension in the back mesh.
+The suspension is based on a permanently elastic, break-proof inverted-U-shaped spring steel piece.
+This is a lightweight but ergonomic structure that i) transfers the load to the hip belt, and ii) it also creates tension in the back mesh.

 The pack is also with what they call the ActiveFit shoulder straps system which fits comfortably to any shoulder width through its self-acting adjustment.
 When the new version was announced last year and I still did not have an access to it, I asked them about it and got the answer that this includes a flexible attachment to the backpack which allows the shoulder harness to adjust in every direction, offering a wider range of fit.
 In other words, the shoulder straps adapt automatically to the body.

 The torso length is adjustable and this is what they call Vari Slide System, see the picture below.
-This practically means that you can have any torso length in the range 15 – 22 inches (38 – 56 cm), so this is not a ladder type system with discrete positions which you have in some packs.
-You also have load-lifter straps in place and the sternum strap, both designed for fine tuning and for a perfect fit.
+This practically means that you can have any torso length in the range of 15 – 22 inches (38 – 56 cm), so this is not a ladder-type system with discrete positions which you have in some packs.
+You also have load-lifter straps in place and the sternum strap, both designed for fine-tuning and for a perfect fit.